SpikeInterface/spikeextractors/README.md

     def getUnitIds(self):

-        #Code to get a unit_ids list containing all the ids of detected units in the recording
+        #Code to get a unit_ids list containing all the ids (ints) of detected units in the recording

         return unit_ids

     def getUnitSpikeTrain(self, unit_id, start_frame=None, end_frame=None):

         '''
-        Code to get a unit_spike_train 1D array containing all frames of spikes in the specified unit.
+        Code to get a unit_spike_train 1D array containing all frames (ints) of spikes in the specified unit.

         This method will return spike frames within three ranges,